Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/migration_guide.md

 ## Additional Samples

-The new `azure-ai-language-questionanswering` has new capability not supported by the old SDK, you can see the additional samples [here][qna_samples].
+The new `azure-ai-language-questionanswering` has new capabilities not supported by the old client library, you can see additional samples [here][qna_samples].

 <!--LINKS-->
 [qna_readme]: https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/cognitivelanguage/azure-ai-language-questionanswering/README.md